awslabs/Agent-EvalKit/templates/commands/design.md

 Given that user evaluation requests or agent description, do this:

-1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and EVAL_SPEC_FILE.
+1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and DESIGN_FILE.
 All file paths must be absolute.
    **IMPORTANT** You must only ever run this script once.
 The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for.
 For single quotes in args like "I'm analyzing", use escape syntax: e.g 'I'\''m analyzing' (or double-quote if possible: "I'm analyzing").

-2. Load `templates/spec-template.md` to understand required sections.
+2. Load `templates/eval-design-template.md` to understand required sections for both specification and implementation plan.

 3. Follow this execution flow:

     1. Parse user evaluation requests from Input
-       If empty: ERROR "No agent description or evaluation requsts provided"
+       If empty: ERROR "No agent description or evaluation requests provided"
     2. Analyze agent code and capabilities
        Identify: architecture, input/output formats, key functions, tools available
-    3. For unclear evaluation aspects:
+    3. Design evaluation strategy and metrics
+       If no clear evaluation approach: ERROR "Cannot determine evaluation strategy"
+    4. Generate evaluation requirements
+       Each requirement must be measurable and testable
+    5. Identify test scenarios and data requirements
+    6. Design technical implementation plan:
-       - Make informed guesses based on agent type and common evaluation patterns
+       - Select appropriate technology stack based on evaluation requirements and agent architecture
+       - Design evaluation pipeline architecture (test case generation, trace collection, core evaluation pipeline)
+       - Define file structure and implementation tasks
+       - Choose integration patterns and configuration approach
-       - Only mark with [NEEDS CLARIFICATION: specific question] if:
+    7. **For any unclear aspects during design**: Mark with [NEEDS CLARIFICATION: specific question] if:
-         - The choice significantly impacts evaluation scope or metrics
+       - The choice significantly impacts evaluation scope, metrics, or technical architecture
        - Multiple reasonable evaluation approaches exist with different implications
-         - No reasonable default evaluation strategy exists
+       - No reasonable default evaluation strategy or technology stack exists
        - **LIMIT: Maximum 5 [NEEDS CLARIFICATION] markers total**
-       - Prioritize clarifications by impact: evaluation scope > metrics > test data > implementation details
+       - Prioritize clarifications by impact: evaluation scope > metrics > technical architecture > implementation details
-    4. Design evaluation strategy and metrics
-       If no clear evaluation approach: ERROR "Cannot determine evaluation strategy"
-    5. Generate evaluation requirements
-       Each requirement must be measurable and testable Use reasonable defaults for unspecified details (document assumptions in Assumptions section)
-    6. Identify test scenarios and data requirements
-    7. Return: SUCCESS (evaluation design ready for planning)
+    8. Return: SUCCESS (evaluation design and implementation plan ready for implementation)

-4. Write the evaluation specification to EVAL_SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the agent analysis while preserving section order and headings.
+4. Write the complete evaluation specification AND implementation plan to DESIGN_FILE (eval-design.md) using the template structure, replacing placeholders with concrete details derived from the agent analysis while preserving section order and headings.

 5. **Handle [NEEDS CLARIFICATION] markers** (if any remain):

    1. Extract all [NEEDS CLARIFICATION: ...] markers from the spec
    2. **LIMIT CHECK**: If more than 5 markers exist, keep only the 5 most critical (by evaluation impact) and make informed guesses for the rest
    3. For each clarification needed (max 5), present options to user in this format: